striezel/webp-viewer/documentation/third-party.md

 # Third-party license notices for webp-viewer

-`webp-viewer` uses the following third-party libraries:
+`webp-viewer` may use the following third-party libraries:

 ## GLFW